raj30/rajat-jain/src/pages/posts/einstein-got-your-back-converting-lead-to-an-opportunity.md

 1. **Convert Lead to Opportunity**

-   Let's create a Next Best Action which includes
+   Let's create a Next best Action which includes
    * Flow (To Convert The Lead)
    * Apex Class (Contains the Mapping of Lead to Opportunity fields - Invoked by Flow)

-   **Additional Conditions**
    * Only one choice can be selected in the interval of 90 Days.
    * It will appear only when Lead Status is ‘Working - Contacted’
 2. **Predict Closed Won Opportunities**